New Zealand 19

 Over it went and there for all to see was just how tight the margins are in test rugby.
 It took just one mistake by Lachie Turner - tackled by Issac Ross on his goal-line - and that made all the difference.

 Australia were so close to celebrating a victory - of finally breaking the mental hoodoo the All Blacks hold over them.
+But no.

 The night belonged to the All Blacks.
 They held their nerve in those dying seconds when the Wallabies had the line under siege.